techwithshadab/shadabh.github.io/_talks/2020-02-29-Introduction-to-Qiskit.md

 You will get some practical experience and develop intuition for the following concepts:
 * What is Qiskit?
 * Elements of Qiskit
+* Creating Quantum Circuits
-* How to program on Quantum Simulators?
-(Using IBM Cloud)
+* How to program on Quantum Simulators (Using IBM Cloud)
 * How to program on actual Quantum Computers provided on IBM Cloud using Qiskit

 This workshop was conducted as the part one of series of the workshop for hands-on tutorial on Qiskit.